svjack/Context2Dialogue/README.md

 This project focus on achieve the goal like [deepset](https://huggingface.co/deepset)'s [wikipedia-assistant](https://huggingface.co/spaces/deepset/wikipedia-assistant) in Dialogue domain. [wikipedia-assistant](https://huggingface.co/spaces/deepset/wikipedia-assistant) use a seq2seq model to generate long form answer based on wikipedia context (recall by a faiss index).
 The answers' validity is guaranteed by the context, which makes them more closed to reality.</br>

 In the  [svjack/Daliy-Dialogue](https://github.com/svjack/Daliy-Dialogue) situation, no reality guarantee, In the [svjack/GLM-Open-Dialogue](https://github.com/svjack/GLM-Open-Dialogue) situation, the reality guarantee is rely on pretrained General Language Model (GLM).
-This project more close to the fact compared with above two repositories and have a relative rapid running performance (speed) than  [svjack/GLM-Open-Dialogue](https://github.com/svjack/GLM-Open-Dialogue).
+This project more close to the fact compared with above two repositories and have a relative rapid running performance (speed) than  [svjack/GLM-Open-Dialogue](https://github.com/svjack/GLM-Open-Dialogue).</br>

+Try and compare [svjack/context-dialogue-chinese-sample-search](https://huggingface.co/spaces/svjack/context-dialogue-chinese-sample-search) and [svjack/bloom-gpt-dialogue-chinese-sample-search](https://huggingface.co/spaces/svjack/bloom-gpt-dialogue-chinese-sample-search)
+with similar questions as input, you will understand the difference between this project and first sentence guide dialogue prediction models in Chinese domain.

 ### Project view in the point of generation
 [svjack/docvqa-gen](https://github.com/svjack/docvqa-gen) is a project that One can use text or Document Image as Input and get question-answer pairs as Output.
 In the point of generation is a “context to qa” generator.
 This project is the counterpart in “context to dialogue” scene.